The Sunny Health & Fitness Pink Magnetic Recumbent Bike comes with a vibrant pink drive cover and console giving it eye appeal.

 So you’re not expected to pay more for the color.

-(Exerpeutic 900XL is the top selling recumbent exercise bike and about $20 (when I checked) more without any more features.
+(Exerpeutic 900XL is the top selling recumbent exercise bike and about the same cost (when I checked) without any more features.
 Read more here.)

 Sunny Health & Fitness Pink Magnetic Recumbent is more than a toy which some people are have concerns about when they first look at